 How did that make you feel?
-Another doctor might have walked out in a huff.
+Some doctors might have walked out in a huff.

-I was devastated!
+I was devastated.
 But I was determined.
-It was like, “if you’re trying to test me, I’m going to win this test.”
+It was like, if you’re trying to test me, I’m going to win this test.
 So I started to soak feet.
-And soon I realized it was quite extraordinary because it reversed the power structure.
-It put you at the feet of the person that you’re taking care of, and it respects their personal space.
+And soon I realized it was quite extraordinary, because it reversed the power structure.
+It puts you at the feet of the person that you’re taking care of, and it respects their personal space.
 So I learned to just soak feet and say hello to people, and some people would speak to me, some didn’t.
 Over time, almost everybody started to speak to me, and I understood by then what the nurses were doing.
 They were trying to make me part of the fabric.
-I had to be present, I had to be consistent.
+I had to be present; I had to be consistent.
 And then people opened up.

 Do you remember any patients in particular?

-He’d be brought into the emergency room by police or EMS, he’d have swollen feet, needed antibiotics, or we wanted to start him on some medications; he wouldn’t take anything.
+He’d be brought into the emergency room by police or EMS, he’d have swollen feet, he needed antibiotics, or we wanted to start him on some medications.
+He wouldn’t take anything.
 He never did anything we wanted him to.
 And we kind of gave up on him.

-But that sounds like some good doctoring, right?
-You were being present and reversing the power structure, and it seems like that would help most patients.
+That sounds like some good doctoring.
+You were present and reversing the power structure, and it seems that would help most patients.
 But is it especially useful for this population?

 The homeless population shows us the weaknesses in the mainstream system before you see it anywhere else.
-The seven- or ten-minute time we have in the exam room rarely works with homeless people.
+The 7 or 10 minutes we have in the exam room rarely works with homeless people.
 If you try to go fast, you’ll have terrible outcomes.
 If you slow down, your outcomes become much, much better.

-I just wonder if this has ever been tried with non-homeless patients.
+I wonder if this has ever been tried with nonhomeless patients.

 You know this concierge medicine that they have now?
 Even though I sort of resent it, I understand what they’re getting at.
 I think that’s what we doctors wanted to do, and what we thought we were going to be doing.